 There are opportunities to present your research findings to your peers.

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-In Year 3 you may study abroad through the University's international exchange programme, or the School's Erasmus exchange programme with universities including Bremen and Copenhagen.
+In Year 3 you may study abroad through the University's international exchange programme, or the School's exchange programme with universities including Bremen and Copenhagen.

-You will be assessed primarily through exams and coursework, and in Year 4 you will complete an individual research project.
+In Year 4 you will complete an individual research project.

 Many graduates go on to postgraduate study and an academic career or teaching.